-Proventricular dilatation disease is a condition affecting the nerves supplying the gastrointestinal tract of birds, mainly the proventriculus or true stomach.
+Proventricular dilatation disease (PDD) is a condition affecting the nerves that supply the gastrointestinal tract of birds, especially the proventriculus or true stomach.
 Nerves supplying other organs may also be affected, and in some cases, encephalitis (inflammation of the brain) may occur.

 What causes the condition?

 PDD has been linked to the Avian Bornavirus (ABV).
+After decades of research at several well-respected veterinary schools, the exact cause or initiation of the disease is still not 100% clear.
 Microscopically, the affected nerves are inflamed with an infiltration of certain types of white blood cells.
-This virus appears to be an unstable virus and is susceptible to heat, dryness and many disinfectants.
+Environmentally, this virus appears to be fairly unstable and is susceptible to heat, dryness and many disinfectants.

 What are the signs of birds affected with PDD?

 "No one sign is definitive for the condition."

 PDD primarily targets the digestive system and the nervous system.
 The old name, "Macaw Wasting Disease," aptly describes most affected birds.
 Affected birds have a lack of appetite, may regurgitate, pass undigested seeds in their feces if they are on a seed-based diet, and exhibit progressive weight loss.
 Birds with neurologic signs may exhibit depression, weakness, ataxia (the loss of full control of bodily movements), head tremors, and, in rare cases, seizures.
 No one sign is definitive for the condition; however, PDD should be suspected in birds with chronic unexplained regurgitation, weight loss, neurologic symptoms, and undigested food in the droppings.
 Not all birds with these clinical signs have PDD, so testing is critical for confirmation.